Pediatric Hospitalist Program

 - Infections of the skin, urinary tract, intestine, etc.

-- Respiratory illness such as pneumonia, acute and chronic bronchitis, croup and other illnesses affecting the nose, throat and trachea
+- Respiratory illnesses such as pneumonia, acute and chronic bronchitis, croup, and other illnesses affect the nose, throat, and trachea.

 - Chronic illnesses, such as diabetes and asthma